 Behavioral, Social, and Implementation Sciences Core

 The Behavioral, Social, and Implementation Sciences (BSIS) Core provides training, consultation, and custom services to support the work of faculty and collaborators throughout the Third Coast CFAR.
 Services draw on the BSIS Core’s expertise in intervention development, biostatistics, health department collaborations, and community engagement.
-The Third Coast CFAR’s new voucher program was developed to support HIV research through use of services offered by the Biostatistics and Computational Resources Team (BCRT).

 .